-Equipping society with the skills needed to know about Mental health, recognize Mental illness, engage in self care, and connect to resources.
+Equipping society with the skills needed to promote Mental Wellness, recognize symptoms and signs of Mental illness, connect to a myriad of diverse resources, and engage in self-care activities to build resilience.

 Teaching Mental Health to be 2 household, everyday used words.